 Most people are quitters.
 They reach the limit.
 They are familiar with the last straw.
 But the hundredth man is a GLADIATOR.
 You cannot corner him.
 He will not give up.
 Don't try to drown him, he won't sink.
 He cannot find the word "fail" in his vocabulary.
 He has never learned to whine.

 What shall we do with him?
 We shall encourage, empower, equip, and inspire him to reach his highest potential!
-Then we shall watch as he engages the world with strength of character and faith, not only obtaining success, but inspiring others to do the same.
+Then we shall watch as he engages the world with the strength of character and faith, not only obtaining success but inspiring others to do the same.